DaltonAC/VehicleVault/README.md

 - last_name
 - employee_id

 This model allows for the creation and viewing of technicians for the project.
-It does not have any ForeignKeys but is used in the Apartment model.
+It does not have any ForeignKeys but is used in the Appointment model.
 This model is used throughout this microservice to act as a starting point by which appointments are made.

 #### **AutomobileVO**